JaidenRatti/Spotify-Song-Recommender/README.md

 ## Additions Currently Working on ##

-Let users add a song link instead of seed playlist
+Let users add a song link instead of seed playlist :white_check_mark:

 A separate program that takes two playlists or songs and neatly visualizes the differences in different audio features

-Write documentation detailing how users (you, reading this) can set up the Spotify API and use it